MBSR Course Description

 WHAT IS THIS COURSE ABOUT?

-The Mindfulness-Based Stress Reduction (MBSR) curriculum is a series of ten classes in which you will experience what it means to be mindful.
+The Mindfulness-Based Stress Reduction (MBSR) course consists of a series of ten classes in which you will experience and learn what it means to be mindful.
 Being “mindful” is to practice nonjudgmental awareness in the present moment with curiosity and open acceptance.
 The practice of mindfulness has been in existence for at least a couple of thousand years and in recent years the benefits of that practice have been validated through scientific research.
 It is now used in many situations such as everyday stress reduction, pain management, treatment of PTSD, sports, medical treatment, physical and mental therapy.
 The list of uses is already long and growing every day.

 The practice of mindfulness is concerned with strengthening your awareness of the present moment and the connection between your mind and your body.
-Along the path leading toward mindfulness your qualities of loving-kindness, compassion, sympathetic joy and equanimity for yourself and others will be nurtured.
-This strengthening of awareness and cultivation of personal qualities is done through the use of the Four Foundations of Mindfulness during meditation, mindful movement, body scans, and contemplation of the experience of this practice.
+Along the path leading toward mindfulness the course cultivates your qualities of loving-kindness, compassion, sympathetic joy and equanimity for yourself and others.
+This strengthening of awareness and cultivation of personal qualities is done through the use of meditation, mindful movement, body scans, and contemplation of the experience of this practice.

-This is definitely meant to be a participatory experience!
+This course is definitely meant to be a participatory experience!

 Throughout the activities, you always have a choice to do as asked or not.
 Your physical and mental comfort are of utmost importance.
 We wish to offer you a safe space in which to experience mindfulness and strengthen your connection to it.